tony-waters/insta-nexus/README.md

 then tell nexus to run it.
 And oh, did I mention, the groovy script needs to be nested within a Json document.

 Once youve done it once, its easy.
-So lets save you some stress, and I'll walk through the process.
+So lets save you some stress, and walk through the process.

 ## Creating Nexus 3 repos using JSON and the Nexus Groovy DSL

 Having to nest our script in Json is not so bad for small scripts - and luckily the DSL in groovy is quite kurt.
-If your from a Java background, just think of it as pre-prepared instance variable ('repository') that you can call methods on.
+If your from a Java background, just think of it as a pre-prepared instance variable ('repository') that you can call methods on.
 Let's see an example of a JSON file containing groovy DSL that creates a maven 'releases' repo.
 We put the name of the JSON file (without the extension) as the 'name'.
 The Groovy script goes into the 'content' value.